PatriikPlays/findshop/README.md

 ## Deployment

-You must use a reverse-proxy like [NginX](https://nginx.org/) or [Casket](https://docs.casketserver.com/) to rate-limit, log and protect the API.
+You must use a reverse-proxy like [Nginx](https://nginx.org/) or [Caddy](https://caddyserver.com/) to rate-limit, log, and protect the API.
-The IP of the user must be set to the `X-Forwarded-For` header.
+The IP of the client must be set in the `X-Forwarded-For` header.
 The proxy must not accept any pre-existing value in the header, and should always overwrite it.

 ## Contributing

-FindShop is developed using the [Bun toolkit and runtime](https://bun.sh).
+FindShop is developed using the [Bun toolkit and runtime](https://bun.com).

 [ShopSync]: https://p.sc3.io/7Ae4KxgzAM